 War Horse Memorial

-The War Horse Memorial stands in Ascot for all to remember and not forget the horses, mules and donkeys, the role they played and the suffering they endured during WWl.
+The War Horse Memorial stands in Ascot to remember the horses, mules and donkeys, the role they played, not forgetting the suffering humans and all animals endured during WWl.
 The monument was unveiled on 8 June 2018.
-The Memorial and the Purple Poppy form a catalyst for fundraising campaigns to support military and equine charities.
+The Memorial and the Purple Poppy association form a catalyst for fundraising campaigns to support military and equine charities.

 The Memorial, a mare, has been named Poppy.
 The position of her head is at an angle to suggest that she is bowing in respect.
 Her silhouette is of a standing dignified horse but her bones and ribs are prominent, her middle tucked up and her muscles depleted caused by fatigue, lack of water and fodder.
 Her legs and joints are swollen due to harsh conditions.
 Her weight is carried to one side relieving the pain of the shrapnel wound on her shoulder and the cuts on her legs.
 She is turning her head to face the reflection area across from the roundabout where she stands.